experimentech/Lilith-AI/docs/POC_RESULTS.md

 **Status:** ⚠️ **MIXED RESULTS** - Architecture viable but needs refinement

 **Key Finding:** The compositional approach works mechanically, but semantic retrieval quality is the critical bottleneck.
-Once proper BNN embeddings are integrated, this architecture should significantly outperform pattern storage.
+Once proper BioNN embeddings are integrated, this architecture should significantly outperform pattern storage.

 ---